For information about Trimingham Church and other churches, including church service times, visit the link below:

 The Carvings of Trimingham Church

-A striking feature of our small Church is the carving in high relief by the Reverend Charles Page, Rector of Trimingham from 1909 to 1923.
+A striking feature of our small Church is the carving in high relief by the Reverend Reginald Page, Rector of Trimingham from 1909 to 1923.
 The carving which enriches the Pulpit, the Reredos and the Sanctuary cupboard in the Chancel, the Priest’s seat and the Prayer Desk and four wall panels will repay careful study.
 They cover a long period of work.
 His last and it is thought the finest, “The Gethsemane” in the Chancel, was completed in his eightieth year, not long before his death in 1953.

 The Reredos in the Chancel depicts the supper at Emmaeus and shows two disciples, believed to be Cleopas and his wife, with our Lord making Himself known in the “Breaking of the Bread”.
 Over the panel are bread and grapes and a pleasant carving of an Angel.
 The doors of the Sanctuary cupboard bear the Arms of the Diocese and those of the Duchy of Lancaster, Patron of this Living.